MicrosoftDocs/azure-devops-docs/docs/manual-test/getting-started/how-long-to-keep-test-results.md

 ---
-title: Manage how long to keep test results in Visual Studio Team Services
+title: Manage how long to keep test results in VSTS
 description: Manage how long VSTS keeps you test results ms.prod: vs-devops-alm ms.technology: vs-devops-test-manual